the-teachingRSE-project/competencies/competencies.md

 to make their interaction effective with other domain scientists.

 Basic mandatory courses include the following:
-* Introduction to programming: Students learn at least two languages: Python (because of its prevalence in the scientific communities) and one compiled language.
+* Introduction to programming: Students learn at least two languages: students learn at least two languages: a language that facilitates prototyping and data processing (e.g., Python or R) and a language for designing complex, performance-critical systems (e.g., C/C++)
 * Software Craftsmanship: Unix Shell, Git, Build Systems, Documentation, Packaging, Software Discovery
 * Software Engineering
 * Software Design